Microfiber: Cloths and mops

-Microfiber cloths are also used to clean photographic lenses as they absorb oily matter without being abrasive or leaving a residue, and are sold by major manufacturers such as Sinar, Nikon and Canon.
-Small microfiber cleaning cloths are commonly sold for cleaning computer screens and eyeglasses.
+Microfiber cloths are also used to clean photographic lenses as they absorb oily matter without being abrasive or leaving a residue, and are sold by major manufacturers such as Sinar, ZEISS, Nikon and Canon.
+Small microfiber cleaning cloths are commonly sold for cleaning computer screens, cameras, phones and eyeglasses.

 Microfiber is unsuitable for some cleaning applications as it accumulates dust, debris, and particles.
 Sensitive surfaces (such as all high-tech coated surfaces e.g. CRT, LCD and plasma screens) can easily be damaged by a microfiber cloth if it has picked up grit or other abrasive particles during use.
 One way to minimize the risk of damage to flat surfaces is to use a flat, non-rugged microfiber cloth, as these tend to be less prone to retaining grit.

 Rags made of microfiber must only be washed with regular laundry detergent, not oily, self-softening, soap-based detergents.
-Fabric softener must not be used.
-The oils and cationic surfactants in the softener and self-softening detergents will clog up the fibers and make them less absorbent until the oils are washed out.
-Also, since microfibre cloth attracts much soil and holds water tightly, it provides an ideal nutritional environment for various microorganisms.
+Fabric softener must not be used; the oils and cationic surfactants in the softener and self-softening detergents will clog up the fibers and make them less absorbent until the oils are washed out.
+Hot temperatures may also cause microfiber cloth to melt or become wrinkled.

 Insulation

 Microfiber materials such as PrimaLoft are used for thermal insulation as a replacement for down feather insulation in sleeping bags and outdoor equipment, because of their better retention of heat when damp or wet.
 Microfiber is also used for water insulation in automotive car covers.
 Depending on the technology the fiber manufacturer is using, such material may contain from 2 up to 5 thin layers, merged.
-Such combination ensures not only high absorption factor, but also breathability of the material, which prevents greenhouse effect.
+Such combination ensures not only high absorption factor, but also breathability of the material, which prevents the greenhouse effect.